 Now I have more balance between the water and the foliage.
 The rule of thirds in photography works here quite well.

-Occasionally I will abandon composition rules and compose the photo based on a feeling of what looks good.
-Nature supplies us with an infinite source of color patterns, textures and shapes to practice our photography composition techniques.
+Occasionally you can also abandon composition rules and compose the photo based on a feeling of what looks good.
+Nature supplies us with an infinite source of color patterns, textures and shapes to shoot "outside the box" and not use specific photography composition techniques.

 I just enjoy the variety of Natural Bouquets that Mother Nature produces each Fall here in the Northeast USA.
 I hope you enjoyed this article and picked least a few nature photography composition tips.

 This concludes part two of the Nature Photography Composition Tips article.